khrona/awesomium-wiki/tutorials/tutorial-1-hello-awesomium.md

 ---

+> Make sure you've read the [Getting Started](http://wiki.awesomium.com/getting-started/) articles.

-In this tutorial, we'll load a remote web-page into a WebView and save the result to a JPEG.
-This should give you a rough idea of how to use the native API.
+<p class="intro">In this tutorial, we'll load a remote page into a WebView and save the result to a JPEG.</p>
 ### Before We Begin

-Make sure you've read the [Getting Started](http://wiki.awesomium.com/getting-started/) articles.

-### Tutorial

-#### Start With This Code
+### Start With This Code

 Create a new file called __main.cc__ and add the following code to it: